As a First Nation-owned company, Bison Modular Homes realizes the importance of the need for building solutions for First Nations communities.

-Each shipping container we modify comes from an investment in new equipment, training, and infrastructure to improve the standard of living in Indigenous and northern communities.
+Our company is proud that we are able to be apart of helping improve the standard of living in Indigenous and northern communities.
 Our research has made it clear: sustainable housing which does not rot, mould, or deteriorate is of utmost importance for Indigenous peoples.

 Working together is also a key aspect of our relationship.
-Our ready-to-assemble container homes are a progressive solution to employment opportunities for Indigenous peoples.
-This way we can truly collaborate and together create better and simplified container homes.
+Our modular homes are a progressive solution to employment opportunities for Indigenous peoples.
+By employing First Nation residents in projects in their local community, we can improve economic development in ways that have a firsthand affect in the livelihood of community members.

 Celebrating and respecting Indigenous peoples’ cultures is something we are proud to do.
 We recognize we can’t respect Indigenous peoples cultures without understanding the importance of Indigenous elders.
 Keeping them in mind, our Elders Homes are a crucial product tailored toward better housing for elders in all northern communities.
 We’ve also prioritized multi-family units to accommodate families in northern communities.